w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 # Connection Library Testing Guide

-This testing guide will go throw the similar flow as the [Asylum node Testing Guide](https://gitlab.com/asylum-space/asylum-item-nft/-/blob/main/docs/testing-guide.md) but using the Connection Library.
+This testing guide will go through the same flow as the [Asylum node Testing Guide](https://gitlab.com/asylum-space/asylum-item-nft/-/blob/main/docs/testing-guide.md) but using the Connection Library.

-Also, almost all functionality of Connection Library is covered in the [seed script](https://gitlab.com/asylum-space/asylum-ui/-/blob/main/packages/connection-library/seed/index.ts), that can be used as a reference.
+Almost all functionality of the Connection Library is covered in the [seed script](https://gitlab.com/asylum-space/asylum-ui/-/blob/main/packages/connection-library/seed/index.ts) and can be used as a reference.

-> Note: interactions with NFT items are not supported in current version of the Connection Library
+> Note: interactions with NFT items are not supported in the current version of the Connection Library

 ### Installation